FRONTERA ALLOCATION SUBMISSION GUIDELINES

 U.S. commercial organizations, especially small businesses with strong capabilities in scientific or engineering research or education may apply for an allocation.
 The Frontera Project is interested in supporting projects that couple industrial research resources and perspectives with those of universities; therefore, it especially welcomes requests from cooperative projects involving both universities and the private commercial sector.
 It is necessary for these projects to submit their work in an open forum, and make the results of this work readily available to the public.

-Compute time on Frontera is allocated in Service Units (SUs).
-One SU equates to one hour of wall clock time on a single, physical, Frontera node.
+Compute time on Frontera is allocated in node hours.
 A typical Frontera node has 56 processor cores and 192GB of RAM.
-Note that while this is consistent with allocations on most modern systems, it breaks from the historical system of allocating 1 SU per core-hour, so requests should be scaled accordingly.
+Note that while this is consistent with allocations on most modern systems, it breaks from the historical system of allocating per core-hour, so requests should be scaled accordingly.

-Other node types on Frontera are charged as multiples of the basic SU rate.
-For instance, nodes with four single-precision GPUs (RTX5000) are charged at 3 SUs per hour (triple the rate of a “normal” compute node).
-Longhorn nodes with four double-precision GPUs (V100 ) are charged at 6 SUs per hour, reflecting the approximate cost ratio of the GPU nodes to the CPU nodes.
-Note that this rate is for allocation of the node, not for resources actually consumed – if you run a 2 hour job on V100 GPU node and use only 2 of the 4 GPUs on the node, you are still charged the full rate (12 SUs), as the idle GPUs were not available to another user in this period.
+Other node types on Frontera are charged as multiples of the basic rate.
+For instance, nodes with four single-precision GPUs (RTX5000) are charged at 3x SU per hour (triple the rate of a “normal” compute node).
+Lonestar6-GPU nodes with three double-precision GPUs (A100 ) are charged at 4x SU per hour, reflecting the approximate cost ratio of the GPU nodes to the CPU nodes.
+Note that this rate is for allocation of the node, not for resources actually consumed – if you run a 2 hour job on A100 GPU node and use only 2 of the 4 GPUs on the node, you are still charged the full rate (8x), as the idle GPUs were not available to another user during this period.

 Frontera allocations are divided into four classes, or “tracks” of allocations through which projects may receive access to portions of Frontera’s available computational resources: Leadership Computing Resource Allocations (which for simplicity we will refer to as “LRACs”), “Pathways” allocations to enable projects to mature into computing at the largest scale, Leadership Community Partnerships (or, LSCPs), and discretionary allocations.
-The table below provides a preview of the allocation tracks and may (LSCP)
+The table below provides a preview of the allocation tracks.

-Ultimately all activities of the Frontera project support the overriding project goal as articulated in the program solicitation: “serve as a national resource for providing predictable and sustained long-term leadership computing capabilities for science and engineering to push the frontiers of knowledge….”
-In the context of Frontera, we believe this means enabling computation-based scientific discovery, with a particular focus on “big science.”
+Description and Need.
+Ultimately all activities of the Frontera project support the overriding project goal as articulated in the NSF program solicitation: “serve as a national resource for providing predictable and sustained long-term leadership computing capabilities for science and engineering to push the frontiers of knowledge….”
+In the context of Frontera, this means enabling computation-based scientific discovery, with a particular focus on “big science.”

-Potential awardees will submit an allocation proposal to a panel of independent experts that the Frontera team will invite and organize.
-Recommendations for award will be sent to NSF for their potential concurrence.
+Mechanism of Award.
+Potential awardees will submit an allocation proposal to a peer review panel of independent experts that the Frontera team will invite and organize.
+Recommendations for award will be sent to NSF for their review and consensus agreement.
+Frontera allocations are highly competitive, and the highest ranked proposals are awarded as close to their requested amount as possible depending on availability.
+Accordingly, lower ranked proposals will be reduced significantly on the order of a Pathways allocation level.
 Deadlines will be at least once per year, possibly twice depending on availability of time.
-In an attempt to align allocations with research funding, while awards will be made for one year, annual renewals will be available until the end of the associated grant with a simple progress report verifying level of usage, publications, and progress towards research goals.
+In an attempt to align allocations with research funding, while awards will be made for one year, annual renewals will be available until the end of the associated grant with a progress report verifying level of usage, publications, and progress towards research goals and also a computational plan for the coming year.
+There will be no extensions for existing allocations, thus a renewal submission is required annually regardless of remaining allocation balance.

-LRAC requests can be submitted for up to 5M SUs (node hours) per year.
+Allocation Size Limits.
+LRAC requests can be submitted for up to 5M node hours per year for Frontera.
 Note that this represents nearly 10% of the full system annual capacity, so we expect typical requests to be much smaller.
-The minimum size for a LRAC request is 250,000 SUs per year.
+The minimum size for a LRAC request is 250,000 node hours per year.
+For Frontera GPU and Lonestar6-GPU, requests can be submitted for up to 200K node hours per year for Frontera GPU and Lonestar6-GPU, with no minimum.
+For significantly underutilized allocations, we reserve the right to reduce the remaining allocation balance during the second half of the award period.

 Description and Need.
 Experience suggests that not all user teams can seamlessly make the transition from more general-use resources, such as Stampede2, to a system that emphasizes larger scale computing.
 It is here that latent scaling bugs (such as race conditions, hard-coded array bounds, and so on) are often encountered for the first time.
 The “Pathways” allocations track is for projects that believe they are ready to begin scaling up, but have not yet fully tested their applications at scale.
 Less stringent scaling data will need to be provided to receive a pathways allocation, and the total award size will be smaller, with a focus on preparing to reach the LRAC scale.